 Reading Notes: The Manager's Path

 I can’t recommend The Manager’s Path by Camille Fournier highly enough for Software Engineers.
-I’m not a tech lead, however I found this book super useful for understanding the structure of technical organizations.
-It contains many gems that I want to write on sticky notes and post above my desk at work.
-Like this:
+I found this book super useful for understanding the structure of technical organizations.
+It contains tons of gems that I want to write on sticky notes and post above my desk at work, like:

 Especially as you become more senior, remember that your manager expects you to bring solutions, not problems.